Scritches/tripcam/README.md

 When that's done, `cd server` for the rest:

-You'll need bower, so in case you haven't already, run:
+You'll need bower, so in case you haven't already, run (you made need sudo):
 ```
 npm install bower -g
 ```